kframework/boogie-semantics/boogie.md

 Semantically, this is similar to matching logic's `[[ Sort ]]` (also pronounced "inhabitants").

+The Haskell backend does not allow `[anywhere]` rules (or equations) to use existential variables.
-Note that this *cannot* be a function.
+This *cannot* be a function.
 Functions must return a single value, whereas here we return the set of all possible values of a type.
-The Haskell backend does not allow `[anywhere]` rules (or equations) to use existential variables.
 Hence, we use a macro.

 ```k